saddamarbaa/guess-the-number-game/README.md

-# When the user guess is smaller than correct number
+# When the user guess is bigger than correct number